 Gently slide the nail cap filled with glue on the extended claw.
 Repeat the process for all the remaining claws.

 When you are done, observe the cat for a few minutes at least before letting go.
 This will give the adhesive time to completely dry and prevent the nail caps from falling off right away.

 Now all that’s left to do is to reward your cat with her favorite treats!
 You can also use treats while applying nail caps to encourage and distract your cat.

-Now that you know how to apply cat nail caps, let’s see how to remove them properly.
+Now that you know how to apply cat nail caps, let’s see how to remove cat nail caps properly.
 Generally, cat nail caps are designed to fall off as the cat’s nails eventually grow back.

 But sometimes nail caps don’t come off by themselves.
-In such situations, you will have to remove them manually.
+And in such situations, you will have to remove them manually.
 It is just as easy as applying them.
 Here is what you need to do.

 Using cat nail clippers, clip the ends of nail caps, just like you would use them to trim their nails.
 Once you break the seal of the nail cap, you will be left with just a vinyl tube around your cat’s nails.